Geometrie/LZRobe/readme.txt

 If once the program collapse while Leela Zero is running, please terminate Leela Zero with task manager lest it continue to occupy your hardware resource!

 Thanks for reading the introduction file!
-Welcome to modify these code to adapt more cases!
+Welcome to modify these code to adapt more cases!"